micabytes/mica-ink/README.md

 Most of the examples in the implemented section of the documentation are used as tests, with a few additional test cases grabbed from the 'ink/Tests' where appropriate.

-This implementation does one thing that the standard Ink implementation does not, which is to allow the use of native Java objects as values, and permit the calling of methods on those objects.
+This implementation does one thing that the standard Ink implementation does not, which is to allow the use of native Java/Kotlin objects as values, and permit the calling of methods on those objects.

 ## Roadmap